SIG7Pro/Fatal-Engine/README.md

 - A whole lotta options
 - The ability to add characters without recompiling source (Press 8 ingame to open the character editor) (Support for Psych's character format, too!)
 - The ability to add songs to freeplay without recompiling source
-- One of the best lua modchart systems in FNF so far (Excluding Psych (Which haven’t Compared))
+- One of the best lua modchart systems in FNF so far (Excluding Psych (Which I haven’t Compared))
 - Scroll velocities/mid-song speed changes

 ## Original Funkin' team